zuozhenggh/learning-library/solutions-library/cloud-data-platform/data-safe/data-safe.md

 For more information please see [Data Safe Documentation](https://docs.oracle.com/en/cloud/paas/data-safe/udscs/enable-oracle-data-safe.html#GUID-409260CE-2D7B-4029-B7CA-2EDD6E961CEB)

-### Step 2:
 - Both native and federated users in Oracle Cloud Infrastructure can enable Oracle Data Safe.

-1. Ensure that you have the required permissions for enabling Oracle Data Safe.
+7. Ensure that you have the required permissions for enabling Oracle Data Safe.
-2. Sign in to the Oracle Cloud Infrastructure Console. <!-- Add login images-->
+8. Sign in to the Oracle Cloud Infrastructure Console. <!-- Add login images-->
-3. At the top of the page, select the region in which you want to enable Oracle Data Safe.
+9. At the top of the page, select the region in which you want to enable Oracle Data Safe.
-4. From the navigation menu, select **Data Safe**.
+10. From the navigation menu, select **Data Safe**.
-5. Click **Enable Data Safe**.
+11. Click **Enable Data Safe**.
-6. Collapse
+12. Collapse

-## Part 1.
-Registering a Target Database
+## **Step 1:** Registering a Target Database

-### Step  1:

 - You can register an Autonomous Database from its Console in Oracle Cloud Infrastructure Console.
 From this Console, you can also access the Oracle Data Safe Console.